Home > GPU > GPU Buyer's Guide

 PC Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More

-While Ryze APUs come fitted with integrated graphics, their performance isn't at the same level as that of a dedicated GPU.
+While Ryzen APUs come fitted with integrated graphics, their performance isn't at the same level as that of a dedicated GPU.
 That said, their value comes from the 2-in-1 design, which allows you to boot your system even without a dGPU.

-To that end, we took the liberty of doing the research for you and putting together this guide that lists different options from Intel and AMD, their details, and pros and cons so you can make an informed decision.
+However, for the best performance, a dedicated card is required, and pairing one with an APU can be difficult, given its nature and the number of choices available on the market.
+To that end, we took the liberty of doing the research for you and putting together this guide that lists different options from Nvidia, Intel, and AMD, their details, and pros and cons so you can make an informed decision.

 Products at a glance